utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 [**ALChatManager.m**](https://raw.githubusercontent.com/AppLozic/Applozic-iOS-SDK/master/sample-with-framework/applozicdemo/ALChatManager.m)

-Change applicationID in ALChatManager.h, fill your logged-in user detail and you are ready to launch your chat from your controller.
+Change value of applicationID in ALChatManager.h with the [Applozic Application Key](https://www.applozic.com/docs/ios-chat-sdk.html#first-level), fill your logged-in user detail and you are ready to launch your chat from your controller.

 ii) Login/Register User: